 Simply restart your computer and Windows will install the uninstalled driver itself.
 You will have your network adapter working fine again.

-1. Press Windows key+X and then click on “Device Manager” to open Device Manager.
+1. Press Windows key+X and clicking on the “Device Manager” will open up the utility window.

 3. Again, click on “Scan for hardware changes“.